FirstLegoLeague/displaySystem/readme.md

 - `name`: Name to register the module under.
 If omitted, the module is not registered and cannot be accessed programatically
 - `template`: HTML to insert in the page.
 This should be a JS string.
 - `style`: CSS to insert in the page.
 This should be a JS string.
 Note that the CSS is inserted at the front of the head.
 So any custom CSS in the head will override module defaults.
 - `factory`: JS to execute when the module is loaded.
-If the factory returns something, it is registered under the module's name and can be accessed via `displaySystem.modules.<name>`
+If the factory returns something, it is registered under the module's name and can be accessed via `displaySystem.modules.<name>`.
+The factory receives the configuration defined in `config.js`.

 For string input, you can use [multiline](https://github.com/sindresorhus/multiline) which is included for convenience